Sutter’s Fort Collections

 • Pioneer Photograph Collection and Sutter’s Fort State Historic Park Historical Photograph Collection

-The Archives at Sutter’s Fort State Historic Park contains 1,800 photographs including images of early pioneers, California locations, and the Fort site.
+The Sutter’s Fort collection contains 1,800 photographs including images of early pioneers, California locations, and the Fort site.
 The images are indexed by the sitter’s or subject name.
 There is also a section of photographs featuring unidentified people.

 • Researcher’s Guide to Sutter’s Fort’s Collections of Donner Party Material

-This online finding aid is a comprehensive guide to all Donner-related materials housed at Sutter’s Fort State Historic Park Archives.
+This online finding aid is a comprehensive guide to all Donner-related materials within the Sutter’s Fort collection.
 It includes a history and timeline of the Donner Party; a reference to Donner information in the general Archives files; the complete finding aids for the Martha J. (Patty) Reed Lewis Collection and the Charles E. Davis Overland Trail Project Collection; and an index to the Charles E. Davis Overland Trail Project Collection photographs.

 Use this link to view the Researcher’s Guide to Sutter’s Fort’s Collections of Donner Party Material.
 (7.7 mb pdf file)